 You may have several possible defense options when charged with robbery in Arizona.

 Experienced robbery lawyers may craft a defense using one or more of the following defense strategies:

 At Orent Law Offices, we will carefully investigate your case from all angles to explore the best possible defense strategies.

 We will also investigate whether your constitutional rights were violated.
 Common defenses include the denial of the right to legal counsel, coerced statements, and illegal search and seizure.
 When evidence is obtained illegally, we can have it suppressed so it cannot be used against you.
 We will also analyze the evidence used against you for forensic flaws including improper forensic procedures and unreliable tests.

 Even a first robbery offense comes with stiff penalties, but you may face an enhanced sentence and ineligibility for probation with prior felony convictions.
 With your future on the line, do not waste time in contacting a Phoenix robbery lawyer to begin work on your defense.
-Contact Orent Law Offices as soon as possible for a free case review to discuss how we can help you fight the charge you are facing.
+Contact our Phoenix, AZ offices as soon as possible for a free case review to discuss how we can help you fight the charge you are facing.